Abhishek-2502/Java_Jenkins_Docker_Setup_Cloud/README.md

 Ensure that you can access Jenkins by modifying the inbound rules of your EC2 instance's security group.

 - Add a custom TCP rule for port `8080`.
-- Set the source to `MyIP` to allow access from your local machine.
+- Set the source to `Anywhere-IPv4` to allow access from anywhere.

 ### 8. Access Jenkins Web Interface